dward2/BME547/Resources/virtual_machines.md

     - Will require the installation of git and Python just like at the start of the semester.
     - Allows for the use of an IDEs or GUI code editors.
-    - Requires using a VPN to access
+    - Requires using a VPN to access when not on the Duke network
 * Follow the additional prompts/questions.
 * Depending on virtual machine availability, your VM may be available immediately, or may take some time to set up.
 You will receive an e-mail when